Example hosts file (all hosts fictitious) # The first word on the line is an IPv4 or IPv6 address; the rest # are hostnames. However, some operating systems may allow only # one hostname on each line. 127.0.0.1 localhost 22.214.171.124 example.com www.example.com 126.96.36.199 mail.example.com 0.0.0

 By May 2013, one popular hosts file manager was generating hosts files with over two million entries.
 This slows the performance of name resolution in popular desktop operating systems whose resolver rescans the hosts file linearly for every DNS resolution.
 This shouldn't be too hard to fix at the operating system level: scan it once and build a Bloom filter, a data structure that acts as a lossy compression of a set.
 The so-called "safe browsing" filter in Google Chrome uses the same data structure.
-This allows the resolver to rapidly determine whether or not a particular hostname is in the hosts file, at the cost of a few false positives.
-For a false positive probability of 1/256 and a set cardinality of 2 million, the size of the Bloom filter is 23083120 bits, or just under 3 MB.
-But an implementation might round the size to the nearest power of 2 so that it can more easily use something like SHA-256 or SHA-512 on the hostname to generate a set of bit addresses into the filter.
-In addition, the resolver would store the most commonly accessed entries and false positives in a cache in RAM.
+This allows the resolver to rapidly determine whether or not a particular hostname is in the hosts file, at the cost of a few false alarms.
+(A false alarm is a name not in the hosts file that matches the filter by chance.)
+For a false alarm probability of 1/256 and a set cardinality of 2 million, the size of the Bloom filter is 23083120 bits, or just under 3 MB.
+But an implementation might round the size to the nearest power of 2 so that it can more easily use something like SHA-256 on the hostname to generate a set of bit addresses into the filter.
+In addition, the resolver would store the most commonly accessed entries and false alarms in a cache in RAM.

 A resolver could follow this algorithm: